msvalina/msvalina.github.io/content/behavior-and-environment.rst

 .. _Standford professor BJ Fogg: https://www.bjfogg.com
 .. _Preorder his book on Tiny Habits:  https://www.tinyhabits.com/book

+BJ's ideas did change my life.
+Because as most of us I also new what would be and what is good for me.
+But the problem was how to change habits.
+How to change childhod conditioning.
+How to change lifestyle, how to make healthy habbits.

 Let's fight!
 Back to values
 =============================